mem-memov/mocknim/README.md

 * Action

 It has at least one argument.
 Its first argument is always of the state type.
 This is to comply with Uniform Function Call Syntax (UFCS).
-Other arguments may ore may not be passed to it.
+Other arguments may or may not be passed to it.
 It may return one or no result.
 Types of the arguments and the result may be chosen at will.
-When you specify which procedure calls you expect to be called wenn your test runs, you should omit the fist argument that keeps the state.
+When you specify which procedure calls you expect to be executed wenn your test runs, you should omit the fist argument that keeps the state.

 ```nim
 var a = mockA()